fcboucher/BBMV/Tutorial-BBMV.md

 OU$opt$lnL ; fit2$lnL
 ```

-Finally, we can also look at the AIC of the BM model, fitted using **geiger**:
+We can also look at the AIC of the BM model, fitted using **geiger**:
 ```r
 BM=fitContinuous(phy=tree,dat=TRAIT,model="BM")
 BM$opt$aic